Surfing Callantsoog, Netherlands: Best Surf Lessons and Travel Guide

 Best Season to Surf Callantsoog

-- The High Swell Season: September to March.
+- The High Swell Season – Not Recommended: September to March.
 This period experiences the strongest North Sea energy.
-The swells are more frequent and provide powerful rides through sections that can become quite hollow.
+The swells are more frequent and provide powerful rides waves.
+Although the sandbars are a necessity, conditions are hit-or-miss.
 The offshore winds are more common, though the water and air temperatures require high-quality winter gear.

 Surf Spots and Beaches in Callantsoog